-The prehistoric development of the wolf, from which the dog sprang, is typified chiefly by increase in running speed.
-While we are having an attempt here at climbing the domestic dog’s evolution tree, it is important to remind our readers that the origin of the domestic dog, the Canis lupus familiaris, is not clear as per today, 2015.
-Mitochondrial DNA and nuclear DNA evidences are not confirming each other’s conclusions:
+The prehistoric development of the wolf, from which the dog sprang, is typified chiefly by an increase in running speed.
+While we are having an attempt here at climbing the domestic dog’s evolution tree, it is important to remind our readers that the origin of the domestic dog, the Canis lupus familiaris, is not clear as of today, 2015.
+Mitochondrial DNA and nuclear DNA evidence are not confirming each other’s conclusions:

 - Mitochondrial DNA suggests that the domestic dog diverged from a wolf-like canid either 27,000-40,000 years ago or 18,800-32,100 years ago.